Legal aid: Australia

 In July 1997, the Australian Government changed its arrangements to directly fund legal aid services for Commonwealth law matters.
 Under this arrangement, the states and territories fund assistance in respect of their own laws.
 In 2013, a murder trial in the Supreme Court of Victoria was delayed because legal aid was unavailable.
 This has been cited as the effect of a reduction in government-funding for legal aid agencies in Australia and led to an increase in popularity for online legal aid resources such as the Law Handbook and LawAnswers.

 Legal aid in Australia was discussed in the case of Dietrich v The Queen (1992).
 It was found that although there is no absolute right to have publicly funded counsel, in most circumstances a judge should grant any request for an adjournment or stay when an accused is unrepresented.

 New Zealand

-The legal aid system in New Zealand provides Government-funded legal assistance to those who are unable to afford a lawyer.
-Legal aid is available for almost all court actions across all levels of the court system.
+The legal aid system in New Zealand provides Government-funded legal assistance in limited circumstances to those who are unable to afford a lawyer.
+In most cases, Legal Aid takes the form of a loan which defendants must repay.
+Legal aid is available for almost all court actions across all levels of the court system for those who are able to meet the rigorous eligibility requirements.
 This includes criminal charges, civil issues, family disputes, appeals and Waitangi Tribunal claims.